protesilaos/my-website/_codelog/2022-06-07-denote-introduction.md

 Multiple keywords can be inserted by separating them with a comma (or whatever the value of the `crm-indicator` is&#x2014;which should be a comma).
+When the user option `denote-sort-keywords` is non-nil (the default), keywords are sorted alphabetically (technically, the sorting is done with `string-lessp`).

 The `denote` command can also be called from Lisp, in which case it expects the `TITLE` and `KEYWORDS` arguments.
 The former is a string,